EDIT 27th March: this post only covers government support for limited companies. For support for the self-employed, see this post.

 I’ve written another post (about the self-employed) that goes into much more detail on the Self-employment Income Support scheme and Universal Credit.

-And if you have any other questions about these measures, just let me know.
-It’s a fast-changing situation – there’s a lot we still don’t know, but I’ll do my best to answer.
+If you have any other questions about these measures, just let me know via [email protected] It’s a fast-changing situation – there’s a lot we still don’t know, but I’ll do my best to answer.

 I’ll be coming back with regular updates as these measures are fleshed out by government.